foliosus/oregonki/README.md

 # README

 This site requires <a href="https://www.ruby-lang.org/en/">Ruby 2.2.0</a> with the <a href="http://rubygems.org/gems/rake">rake</a> and <a href="http://rubygems.org/gems/bundler">bundler</a> gems installed.
-It's based on middleman.
+It's based on <a href="https://middlemanapp.com/">middleman</a>, a great tool for generating static sites.
 To get started, assuming you have a working Ruby installation:

     bundle install
     bundle exec middleman start